 If the pupil still refuses to co-operate, the member of staff should assess whether it is appropriate to use reasonable force to conduct the search.
-A member of staff can use such force as is reasonable to search for any prohibited items identified in the list of prohibited items, but not to search for items which are identified only in the School's Behaviour Policy 7.
+A member of staff can use such force as is reasonable to search for any prohibited items identified in the prohibited items above7.
 See guidance on the Use of reasonable force in schools - GOV.UK (www.gov.uk).
 The decision to use reasonable force should be made on a case-by-case basis.
 The member of staff should consider whether conducting the search will prevent the pupil harming themselves or others, damaging property or from causing disorder8.